-Several new medications have been approved for use in Dravet syndrome in the last several years: cannabidiol (Epidiolex), stiripentol (Diacomit), and fenfluramine (Fintepla).
-Not every patient has seen benefit, however these medications have allowed many patients to achieve significantly better levels of seizure control.
-Patients on some of these medications have also seen improvements in other outcomes besides seizures, but larger studies are still ongoing to understand this better.
+Several medications have been FDA-approved for use in Dravet syndrome in recent years: cannabidiol (Epidiolex), stiripentol (Diacomit), and fenfluramine (Fintepla).
+Not every patient has seen benefit, but these medications have allowed many patients to achieve significantly better levels of seizure control.
+Patients on some of these medications have also experienced improvements in other outcomes besides seizures, and studies are still ongoing to understand this better.
 For epilepsy in general, uncontrolled seizures are often associated with poorer outcomes, so the reduced seizure frequencies associated with these new medications may be changing the future outlook for many patients with Dravet syndrome.